 - cycle: specifies the periodic repetition of the on-duration followed by a possible period of inactivity (see figure 11-1 below);

 - active-time: total duration that the UE monitors PDCCH.
-This includes the "on-duration" of the DRX cycle, the time UE is performing continuous reception while the inactivity timer has not expired, and the time when the UE is performing continuous reception while waiting for a retransmission opportunity
+This includes the "on-duration" of the DRX cycle, the time UE is performing continuous reception while the inactivity timer has not expired, and the time when the UE is performing continuous reception while waiting for a retransmission opportunity, and the time after a new UCI for UE-initiated beam reporting is sent on first PUCCH in Mode A of UE-initiated CSI reporting.

 Figure 11-1: DRX Cycle